antoniojking/travel_buddy_be/docs/travel_buddy_endpoints.md

   }
 ```
 ---
-# Get National Parks by state
+# Get Parks by State

 Returns all National Parks by state.